Didip-eu/ddpa_htr/README.md

 ### Data

-A toy training set with pre-compiled charter images (RGB) and transcriptions can be found on [UniCloud](https://cloud.uni-graz.at/s/9bdR9KNBZNz2R2R).
+A toy dataset with charter images (RGB) and transcriptions can be found on [UniCloud](https://cloud.uni-graz.at/s/9bdR9KNBZNz2R2R).
 Download from the link—no `wget` with UniCloud!—and extract it:

 ```bash
 mkdir -p ./data/page_ds
 tar -C ./data/page_ds -zxvf MonasteriumToyPageDataset.tar.gz
 ```

-Although this dataset is too small for the model to learn anything, it allows for exercising and debugging the HTR modules provided here.
+Although this dataset is too small for the model to learn much, it allows for exercising and debugging the HTR modules provided here.

 ## How to use